St. John Climacus's Orthodox Church, Warsaw: The upper section

-Since 1986 the royal door has a copy of the Pochayiv of Our Lady icon, made in Warsaw and dedicated in Pochayiv Lavra.
-After the return of the St. Lawrence Church to the Catholic church, a further three icons that originally were in that church were returned.
+Since 1986, the royal doors have held a copy of the Pochayiv of Our Lady icon, made in Warsaw and dedicated at the Pochayiv Lavra.
+After the return of St. Lawrence's Church to the Catholic Church, three further icons that had originally been in that church were returned.

 On the altar there is an icon of the Resurrection and a series of icons representing selected great feasts of the Orthodox Church.
-On the other side from the aisle, on both sides are iconostasis of the saints, Sergius of Radonezh and Seraphim of Sarov.
-On the right side of the iconostasis was placed the Golgotha and an icon of Christ the Suffering, by proto-deacon Semenov.
-Other saints whose images are worshiped in the church are: St. Andrew the Apostle, St. Olga of Kiev, and St. Vladimir the Great (icons inserted for the millennium of the Baptism of Kievan Rus') and imported from pilgrimages to Athos including copies of the Icon of Our Lady and St. John Ruthenian.
-In the atrium is suspended an image reproduction of the Sermon of Christ in the Boat.
-Equipment in the church is constantly enriched and renewed.
+On both sides of the aisle are icons of the saints Sergius of Radonezh and Seraphim of Sarov.
+On the right side of the iconostasis are a Golgotha and an icon of Christ the Suffering, by Proto-deacon Semenov.
+Other saints whose images are venerated in the church include St. Andrew the Apostle, St. Olga of Kiev, and St. Vladimir the Great, whose icons were inserted for the millennium of the Baptism of Kievan Rus'.
+Other icons were brought from pilgrimages to Athos, including copies of the icon of Our Lady and St. John Ruthenian.
+In the atrium is a reproduction of the Sermon of Christ in the Boat.
+The church's furnishings are continually enriched and renewed.

-Special icons are of the venerated St. Nicholas and a copy of the Our Lady of Kazan, placed in 2001 and a decorated icon case made by Wojciech Szmeja.
-These images were in the church at the initiative of the founder.
-Since 2003, the church also has relics of Bazyli Martysz, one of the martyrs of Chełm and Podlasie.
+Specially venerated icons include an icon of St. Nicholas and a copy of the Our Lady of Kazan, placed in 2001 in a decorated icon case made by Wojciech Szmeja.
+These images were placed in the church at the initiative of the founder.
+Since 2003, the church has also held relics of Bazyli Martysz, one of the martyrs of Chełm and Podlasie.

 The lower section

-The lower section of the church is devoted to St Elijah and St. Jerome, patron saints of the temple's founder.
-The work of decorating the lower part of the building was led by Pyotr Fedders.
-There is a single-row iconostasis made by Vladimir Inokentiev of pink and black marble, imported specially for the purpose from Sweden.
-The altar is made of the same material, under which Archbishop Hieronymus is buried.
-The walls of the church are covered with paintings by A. Korelin, who also made the glass icon of Christ Pantocrator surrounded by the Apostles.
-Between 1977 and 1979 existing wall decoration were replaced by frescoes by Jerzy Nowosielski.
-They present selected scenes from the history of salvation, and on the east wall is an image of Our Lady of Orans.
-The central marble analogion at the bottom of the church is also the tomb of the Metropolitan of Warsaw Jerzy.
+The lower section of the church is dedicated to St. Elijah and St. Jerome, patron saints of the church's founder.
+The decoration of the lower part of the building was led by Pyotr Fedders.
+It contains a single-row iconostasis made by Vladimir Inokentiev from pink and black marble, imported specially from Sweden.
+The altar is made of the same material, and Archbishop Hieronymus is buried beneath it.
+The walls of the church were covered with paintings by A. Korelin, who also made the glass icon of Christ Pantocrator surrounded by the Apostles.
+Between 1977 and 1979, the existing wall decoration was replaced by frescoes by Jerzy Nowosielski.
+They depict selected scenes from the history of salvation, while the east wall contains an image of Our Lady of Orans.
+The central marble analogion in the lower church is also the tomb of the Metropolitan of Warsaw, Jerzy.

-In his will, the archbishop asked that the appearance of the lower part of the church was not changed and was not to be used for subsequent funerals.
-For burials of other people, land adjacent to the church to the east was to be allocated.
-This, however, was not satisfied, as there are others buried in the church with him.
-In addition, in 1944 there was a project widening the lower chapel to be able to take further burials.
-This plan was finally realized in 1978.
+In his will, the archbishop requested that the appearance of the lower part of the church not be changed and that it not be used for subsequent funerals.
+Land adjacent to the church on the east side was to be allocated for the burial of other people.
+This request was not fulfilled, as others were later buried in the church with him.
+In 1944, there was also a project to widen the lower chapel so that it could accommodate further burials.
+This plan was eventually carried out in 1978.